jnk0le/random/README.md

 ## Setup
 - define all used input pins in header file
 	* channel A input pin have to be used as an interrupt trigger source
-- define used interrupt vector in encoder.c file
+- define used counting mode and interrupt vector name in header file
-- modify encoder_init() function with init sequence corresponding to used interrupt vector
+- modify encoder_init() function with init sequence corresponding to used interrupt vector and AVR reg definitions.
 - define other switches if needed

 ### Notes